Jan 17 - Jun 21, 2026

 Facilitator Development Program

-In this comprehensive 6-month online program, seasoned facilitators Lydia Violet Harutoonian and Adrián Villaseñor Galarza will lead an in-depth introduction to facilitating the “Work that Reconnects (WTR).”
+In this comprehensive 6-month online program, seasoned facilitators Lydia Violet Harutoonian, Adrián Villaseñor Galarza, and Rebekah Hart will lead an in-depth study of Joanna Macy’s “Work that Reconnects (WTR)” and its facilitation.

 The work of Joanna Macy